-In computing lot areas, one-half (1/2) of the road or street Right-of-Way may be included if the lot owner holds title to the same.

-Exception: Lot designed on a recorded plot and separately owned at the time this Resolution took effect and cannot be enlarged practically to conform with this requirement.
+MINIMUM LOT AREA AND WIDTH – All lots shall have a minimum lot area of three (3) acres per dwelling with a minimum lot width at the road right-of-way of 200 feet.

 MAXIMUM LOT DEPTH TO WIDTH – No lot, under ten (10) acres in area, shall be more than three (3) times deeper than its width, with the width being that portion which runs along the public street, road or highway where the front of the principal structure faces or is planned to face.
 All lots shall maintain two-hundred (200) continuous feet of lot width at least ninety (90) feet from the centerline of all adjoining roadways into the property.

-MINIMUM DWELLING SIZES – No single family one-story dwelling shall be erected with less than one thousand two hundred ﬁfty (1,250) square feet of gross ground ﬂoor area, exclusive of breezeways, porches, terraces, basements, and garages with the following exceptions:
+MINIMUM DWELLING SIZES – No single family one-story dwelling shall be erected with less than one thousand two hundred ﬁfty (1,250) square feet of gross ground ﬂoor area, exclusive of breezeways, porches, terraces, basements, and garages.

-One thousand two hundred and fifty (1,250) square feet may be reduced to one thousand ﬁfty (1,050) square feet if built over a full basement.

-No single-family multiple-story dwelling shall be erected with less than one thousand three hundred ﬁfty (1,350) square feet of gross ﬂoor area per family, exclusive of breezeways, porches, terraces, basements and garages.

-All two (2) or more multiple family dwellings (including condominiums and apartments) shall conform to Section 304(C)1 and 304(C)2 per individual quarters not to exceed two (2) stories high.

-FRONT SETBACK LINE – No building or structure or any portion thereof shall be erected within ninety (90) feet to the center of the road.
+FRONT SETBACK LINE – No building or structure or any portion thereof shall be erected within ninety (90) feet to the center of any road.

 SIDE LOT CLEARANCE – For every building erected in an “AR-1” Zoning District, there shall be a minimum side lot clearance on each side of said building of not less than ﬁfteen (15) feet, which space shall remain open and unoccupied by any building or structure.
 Attached garages or accessory buildings connected with the main building by a breezeway or other permanently constructed connection shall be construed to be part of the main building for the purpose of this section.
 All other accessory buildings shall be a least twenty (20) feet from any dwelling.